LocalGovIMS/localgov-ims-website/documentation/index.markdown

 All functionality should adhere to WCAG 2.1 AA at a minimum.

-All councils mustacknowledge that administering, contributing, and becoming involved in the project will involve the processing of personal data.
+All councils must acknowledge that administering, contributing, and becoming involved in the project will involve the processing of personal data.
 You must agree to comply with all relevant legislation and to establish appropriate practices and procedures.

 Any code that is developed as part of this project will follow the principles of data protection by design and default.

+### Governance

+The project team is responsible for governance processes, whilst the IMS is in beta.
+As the project develops, governance structures will evolve.
+We’ll update the community and users when there are changes to governance.

 ### Communication